Filefish: Description

 The small terminal mouths of filefish have specialized incisor teeth on the upper and lower jaws.
 The upper jaw has four teeth in the inner series and six in the outer series.
 The lower jaw has four to six in an outer series only.
 The snout is tapered and projecting, and the eyes are located high on the head.
 Filefish have rough non-overlapping scales with small spikes, which is why they are called filefish.
 Although scaled, some filefish have such small scales that they appear scaleless.
 Like the triggerfish, filefish have small gill openings and greatly elongated pelvic bones, creating a "dewlap" of skin running between the bone's sharply keeled termination and the belly.
 The pelvis is articulated with other bones of the "pelvic girdle" and is capable of moving upwards and downwards in many species to form a large dewlap, which is used to make the fish appear much deeper in the body than is actually the case.
 Some filefish erect their dorsal spine and pelvis simultaneously to make removing them from a cave more difficult for predators.

-Aluterus scriptus grows up to 110 cm in length.

 The largest filefish species is the scrawled filefish (Aluterus scriptus) at up to 110 cm in length.
 Most species are less than 60 cm in length.
 Marked sexual dimorphism is seen in some species, with the sexes possessing different coloration, different body shapes; the males have larger caudal spines and bristles than females.